Skip navigation

 Normal Function

-The BSCL2 gene provides instructions for making a protein called seipin, whose function is unknown.
-Within cells, seipin is located in the membrane of a structure called the endoplasmic reticulum.
-The endoplasmic reticulum modifies newly produced proteins and also helps transport proteins, fats, and other molecules to specific sites either inside or outside the cell.
+The BSCL2 gene provides instructions for making a protein called seipin.
+Seipin is located in the membrane of a cell structure called the endoplasmic reticulum.
+The endoplasmic reticulum modifies newly produced proteins and helps transport proteins, fats, and other molecules to where they are needed.

 Health Conditions Related to Genetic Changes